 The Plan in Overview Pathfinder will use a layered approach to mitigating the risk of Covid-19 for our camp community.
 All the Staff and Campers play a crucial role in our success, as do all our Pathfinder families.
 No matter how 'open' other regions become with vaccination and the easing of masking, distancing, gathering limits, etc., Pathfinder is a special setting and will use the 'layers' approach to protect against the inadvertent presence or spread of Covid-19.

-Camp families will isolate and test their camper before Pathfinder.
+Camp families will isolate their camper and test him before travel to Pathfinder.

 Testing and Travel

 A negative-PCR test and a ‘clean’ transit to camp.
 Likely you'll see a rapid test as part of the mainland welcome upon your arrival to Pathfinder, a final confirmation before folks enter our camp bubble.

 Closed Camp Bubble